-How To Connect a Bot To Skype and the Microsoft Bot Framework
+How To Connect a Bot To Skype with Azure Bot Channels (Updated)

 Through Bot Libre, you can now send and receive messages on Skype with your own bot.
 This "How To" will give you a step by step process to connect your bot with Skype.